Table of Contents

 The Great Salt Debate

 Bottom line: A tablespoon of salt in your soaking water leads to creamier interiors and skins that don't burst as easily.
-Just be sure to rinse the beans well before cooking so you can control the final seasoning.

 Choosing Your Cooking Method